 Benefits of Thinning Fruit Trees…

-Thinning the fruit on your tree will help prevent fruit from dropping to the ground too early.
+Prevent you from losing fruit – thinning the fruit on your tree will help prevent fruit from dropping to the ground too early.

-It will help prevent limb damage from the weight of too much fruit.
+Prevent limb damage – it will help prevent limb damage from the weight of too much fruit.
 Damaged branches attract bugs and are more prone to disease so keeping your tree as damage-free as possible throughout the season is very important.

-Thinning will also improve sun and air circulation around the remaining fruit, allowing them to ripen fully.
+Improve sun and air circulation – thinning will also improve sun and air circulation around the remaining fruit, allowing them to ripen fully.

-It will stimulate next year’s fruit production and will help avoid biennial bearing.
+Prevent biennial bearing – thinning your fruit tree, will stimulate next year’s fruit production and will help avoid biennial bearing.
 Biennial bearing is when a fruit tree bears fruit every other year because it’s exhausted.
 It is a common complaint among gardeners and thinning can help prevent that.

-But most importantly, thinning your fruit tree will improve the fruit size, the color, and the quality of the remaining fruit.
+Improve the quality of your harvest – but most importantly, thinning your fruit tree will improve the fruit size, the color, and the quality of the remaining fruit.
 Instead of picking small fruit with a large pit inside of it, your harvest will be sweet, meaty, and healthy.